Local AI · hardware guide

 Everyday + images

-fits in VRAM~3.5 GB / 6 GB VRAM
+tight fit in VRAM~5 GB / 6 GB VRAM

 Fast and personable; image input included.